johndec/pack584docs/ParentGuide.md

 Please observe the followings guidelines in regards to Pack meetings.

-* _Please accompany your son to his Pack meeting._ Pack meetings are a family event - brothers, sisters, grandparents, but most of all, YOU!
+* _Please accompany your Scout to his Pack meeting._ Pack meetings are a family event - brothers, sisters, grandparents, but most of all, YOU!
 We require you there not only to help keep order at the meeting (things can get a bit rowdy), but also because in Scouting some awards are presented to the parent who then presents it to the Scout.
 Cub Scouts is a family program.